 The application of due diligence is required of all T.I.C. members, as described in the association’s “Artisanal and Small Scale Mining Code of Conduct” that was approved by the T.I.C. membership during the Fifty-seventh General Assembly held in Toulouse, France, in October 2016.
 This document evolved from the 2009 ASM Policy.
 In 2009 there was little consensus on how, or if, companies could ethically source material from ASM sources.
 Due to the importance of ASM to our membership, and to our industry, the T.I.C. produced the ASM Policy as an early form of guidance into the ethical procurement of material from artisanal sources.
 The situation today is very different from 2009.
 Today, many laws address issues involved in mineral sourcing.
 In addition to laws, there are a range of regulations applying to ore procurement, depending on the communities that participate in the sourcing, purchasing or consuming supply chain.

-The 2009 Policy supports the view that disengagement is not the answer, and that instead the solution lies in a comprehensive approach that requires members to work to a code of full, documented and audited traceability and transparency throughout the supply chain.
+The 2009 Policy and the 2016 Code of Conduct support the view that disengagement is not the answer, and that instead the solution lies in a comprehensive approach that requires members to work to a code of full, documented and audited traceability and transparency throughout the supply chain.
 This view is supported by the recommendations of the report issued by the U.N.
 Panel of Experts in 2008, as well as a number of Non-Governmental Organisations (NGOs).
 The T.I.C. condemns any activities that have the effect of routing mineral revenues to United Nations sanctioned groups; the Policy therefore accepts the requirement to identify ‘legitimate’ mines, and the need to work with the host Governments to improve governance that will ensure artisanal mining can be performed in conditions of freedom, equality, safety and human dignity.

 Tantalite and tantalum